ArantesJoao/yieldly/docs/API_DOCUMENTATION.md

 - DailyAccountSummary enables fast chart queries
 - Proper indexes defined in Prisma schema
-- Date range queries should always be scoped
+- Date range queries are optional; omit `from`/`to` for all-time data
+- For large datasets, consider using date ranges to limit response size
 - No caching required for v1 (designed for solo use)

 ---